scharf/cv/MichaelScharfCV.md

 to reduce the complexity because simple and elegant systems are "obvious" once they are there.

-**Software development is an inherent complex and social process.** The systems we create are a reflection of the organizations and the people involved. **Excellent teams develop a set of common principles that are consistent and that reduces complexity.** It does not matter too much what the principles are as long as they are consistent.
+There is no one size fits it all for architecture and design.
+Each system has its own risks and challenges that have to be addressed by the architecture and frameworks used.
+To enhance and maintain a good architecture, each developer has to understand enough of design and architecture of the system to make decisions that keep the integrity of the system. **Without awareness and willingness to invest in architecture, systems very quickly degrade and become hard to maintain.**

 Because what we do as developers has an impact on humans, I have a strong interest in sociology, psychology and the way our sensing our perception, our thinking works.

+**Software development is an inherent complex and social process.** The systems we create are a reflection of the organizations and the people involved. **Excellent teams develop a set of common principles that are consistent and that reduces complexity.** It does not matter too much what the principles are as long as they fit the system and they are consistent.

-My power unfolds when I am part of a team and I am in direct contact with the team members in an open communication.
-My interest is to understand a system as a whole and to understand and share the common vision of the team.
+My power unfolds when I am part of a team where I am in direct contact with the team members in an open communication.
+My interest is to understand a system as a whole and to unfold and share the common vision with the team. **Most of my career, I have seem myself as a technical team coach helping teams to discover the power and knowledge that enables us to build great systems.**

-Ultimately what we do is for our customers and therefore understanding the needs and pains of the customers is key.
-But often great solutions do not come from customer requests but form individuals and teams with a vision and empathy for the customers.
+In order to do that, it is important for me to continue developing code myself.
+I see software development is a [craftsmanship] and **my passion is to create well crafted software by a learning community of professionals that is adding value for customers**.

 -----